Ryan-Nam/LinkMate/README.md

 # LinkMate Contact App

 LinkMate is a responsive contact application that allows users to browse their contacts.
 It is built using React and leverages various libraries and tools including Axios, @tanstack/react-query, react-icons, react-router-dom, and tailwindcss.
+Link: https://linkmate.netlify.app/

 ## Features